wisabd/BolognaGAN/README.md

-The steps to perform hyperparameter tuning tasks are underlined as below:
+6The steps to perform hyperparameter tuning tasks are underlined as below:

 GOAL: The evaluation metrics of the cWGAN-GP model is the chi-squared/degrees of freedom, the p-value of the hypothesis that Geant4 and BoloGAN are the same.